SimonaLeserri/DBSconnectivity/README.md

 # Connectivity pipeline

-Here is the pipeline for the analysis of Deep Brain Stimulation (DBS) connectivity for patients with Major Depressive Disorder.
+Here is the pipeline for the analysis of Deep Brain Stimulation (DBS) connectivity for patients with Treatment Resistant Depression.
-It contains the code for my ongoing master thesis at the ['Brain Stimulation Mapping group at Inselspital and ARTORG Bern'](https://www.brainstimmapping.science/)
+It contains the code for my master thesis at the ['Brain Stimulation Mapping group at Inselspital and ARTORG Bern'](https://www.brainstimmapping.science/)
 Starting from patient-specific structural and diffusion MRI images we will obtain:

 1. wholebrain streamlines reconstruction based on diffusion weighted imaging and probabilistic tractography (using ['MRtrix3](https://github.com/MRtrix3/mrtrix3))
-2. Lead reconstruction and Volume of Tissue Activated (VTA) estimation (using ['LeadDBS](https://github.com/netstim/leaddbs))
+2. Lead reconstruction and Volume of Activated Tissue (VTA) estimation (using ['LeadDBS](https://github.com/netstim/leaddbs))
-3. VTA to cortex structural connectivity
+3. VAT to cortex structural connectivity
 4. Functional connectivity based on Human Connectome Project resting state information
 5. Correlation of connectivity with MDD clinical outcome